dventep/workshop003_etl_education/README.md

 - Gradient boosting regressor

+- XGBoost regressor.

+- Elastic Net.

-Along with various splits of the data for training and testing, and the random state of the model, we found that using Random Forest Regressor along with a data split with random_state of 125 (seeing a pattern in the .log file) and 5452 as the random_state of the model we get the result shown: **R2: 0.8651** with columns: _'economy_per_capita'_, _'family'_, _'life_expectancy'_, _'freedom'_, _'government_corruption'_, _'generosity'_, _'year'_.
+Along with various splits of the data for training and testing, and the random state of the model, we found that using Random Forest Regressor along with a data split with random_state of 5432 (seeing a pattern in the .log file) and 5452 as the random_state of the model we get the result shown: **R2: 0.89995** with columns: _'economy_per_capita'_, _'family'_, _'life_expectancy'_, _'freedom'_, _'government_corruption'_, _'generosity'_, _'year'_ and *country_region*.

 ---

 ### Evidence

    1. Complete and correct execution of dag Streamer_workshop_003_dag.